eclipse-openj9/openj9-docs/docs/diag_overview.md

 # Diagnostic data and tooling

-OpenJ9 contains a broad range of diagnostic capabilities to help identify, isolate, and solve run time problems.
+Eclipse OpenJ9&trade; contains a broad range of diagnostic capabilities to help identify, isolate, and solve run time problems.
 These capabilities include dump files, verbose logs, and trace files, which are supported by a variety of diagnostic tools and interfaces.

 ## Dumps